LuisOctavioGSeror/LuisOctavioGSeror/README.md

 ## What am I looking for:

-:pray: &nbsp;I'm looking for a remote internship in US (web development, game development, Data engeneering or even hardware engeneering).

 :metal: &nbsp;Colaborate with open source projects.

 :atm: &nbsp;Learn how to make firmwares and embaded systems softwares with a graphical interface using libraries such as Lvgl using C, in the near future.